dEAduction/dEAduction/CONTRIBUTING_V2.md

 *should* provide comments.
 Classes docstrings follow the same rules as functions and methods docstrings, except that public class attributes must be written in the class docstring using a `:attribute attribute_name: Attribute description` syntax.
-Here is an example from the codebase:
+Here is an example from the code-base:

 ```python3
 class ExerciseMainWindow(QMainWindow):